Will carbs improve performance? Will not eating improve fat loss? Should you eat before a run?

 Both seem to make great points, so what should you do?

-B. Look at the quality and timing of your food alongside the goal of the run
+Finding the right balance between the quality and timing of your food alongside the goal of your workout or run is the key.

-But if you’ve been heading out for runs on an empty stomach to lose body fat, not seeing results and not seeing progress then it’s time to realize that method isn’t working!
+This means if you’ve been heading out for runs (or a workout) on an empty stomach to lose body fat, not seeing results and not seeing progress then it’s time to realize that method isn’t working!

-If you’ve been loading up prior to every long run, bonking mid-way through or having digestive issues…again stop torturing yourself by trying to follow a rule and test out other options.
+In the same way, if you’ve been loading up prior to every long run, bonking mid-way through, or having digestive issues…again stop torturing yourself by trying to follow a rule and test out other options.

-When it comes to a pre-workout snack, there are basically 3 nutrients we talk about over and over because they are the easiest to grasp and generally easiest to control for the effects we want: carbs, fats and proteins.
+These are the three nutrients we talk about over and over because they are the easiest to grasp and generally easiest to control for the effects we want: carbs, fats, and proteins.

 A good pre-workout meal or snack needs to cover all your bases, don’t think you just need a high carb snack ( I mean I love a cookie, but it’s not really what’s going to help you cover 10 miles).

-Because you many not love my specific suggestions, let’s go through what you need to know to build your own idea meal before a run.
+Because you may not love my specific suggestions, let’s go through what you need to know to build your own idea meal before a run.

 1. Carbohydrates